Discover the Majestic Norwegian Forest Cat: Breed Profile and Care Tips

 The cats are quite intelligent and alert in their nature, but at the same time, the Wegies are quite affectionate, lovable, and have a great connection with their humans.
 The Wegies are not needy animals, they would prefer to let the humans come to them as they are quite undemanding.

-As suggested by Nicole Goudey-Rigger, the CEO and Owner of Pets a Go Go, “Daily combing and bushing is essential if you do not wish to have a close, personal, and frequent relationship with your local groomer.”
+As suggested by Nicole Goudey-Rigger, the CEO and Owner of Pets a Go Go, “Daily combing and brushing is essential if you do not wish to have a close, personal, and frequent relationship with your local groomer.”

 Since these cats have long water-resistant coats, along with a dense undercoat, this is why the Wegie needs a lot of brushing at least twice a week.
 But at the same time, at times of heavy shedding, the brush needs to be more than just twice a week.